Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Radiative transfer equation

 We note at this stage that a randomly perturbed ambient density may be accounted for as well in the subsequent developments.
 However it is observed, following the conclusions of \sref{sec:transport}, that the ambient density does not influence the evolution of the Wigner measure in our model.
 Thus we ignore that possibility in the remaining of the paper.
 The analysis could be carried on, though, along the same lines as in~\cite[Sect.
-7]{BAL05}.
+7]{BAL05}. \alert{Also the consideration of non-homogeneous (non stationary) perturbations--provided that relevant models of non homogeneous turbulent fluctuations are available-- is left to future works as it may yield very different propagation regimes}.